 Below are ten favorite festivals to check out for your next vacation in Kentucky!

 Did you know Louisville has not one, but two Pride festivals?!

 Kentuckiana Pride has been going strong every June since 2001.
-Each year, Pride is kicked off with the Pride parade, followed by two days of concerts and fun on the Big Four Lawn on the scenic Ohio River.
-While not explicitly adult-oriented in theme, this Pride has more of the hard-partying vibe.
+Each year, Pride is kicked off with the Pride Parade, a full day of festivities at the intersection of Campbell St. and Market St., followed by two days of concerts and fun on the Big Four Lawn on the scenic Ohio River.
+While not explicitly adult-oriented in theme, this Pride has more of a hard-partying vibe.

-Louisville Pride — which started in 2015 — created an event that was even more community-oriented in theme.
+Louisville Pride Festival — which began in 2015 by the Louisville Pride Foundation — created an event that was even more community-oriented in theme.
 Held each September on the city’s artsy Bardstown Road, it’s an event where family, friends and allies come together for a day-long street fair with food, booths, and concerts celebrating diversity and inclusion.

 How to stay safe: Both Prides in Louisville have a very welcoming, safe feel to them.
 You’ll see people of all ages, races, colors, abilities, genders, and orientations (and in every kind of outfit!)
 Both events also have dedicated security.